 Since its inception, Kepler changed the academic and astrological landscape.

 There has been a growth in colleges willing to take a closer look at the intersection of cosmological beliefs and culture, both in the United States and abroad.
-Examples include the California Institute of Integral Studies; the University of Philosophical Research; Cultural Astronomy and Astrology, University of Wales, Trinity St. David; the Warburg Institute in London and more.
+Examples include the California Institute of Integral Studies; the University of Philosophical Research; the Sophia Centre for the Study of Cultural Astronomy and Astrology at the University of Wales, Trinity St. David; the Warburg Institute in London and more.

 Astrological organizations and individual astrologers alike have gained a new hunger for quality education that includes more than just technique.

 The future is not fixed and the dream that originally gave birth to Kepler has not ended.
 As with all living things, it will continue to evolve into new forms.